npeshekncsu/st558-project2/Readme.md

 }
 ```

-### 1.3.4 Get air quality and weather metrics for country function
+## 3.4 Function to get air quality and weather metrics for country

 Function returns air quality and weather metrics based on the country
 name.
-Random sample of the size `sample_size` is thrown from from the
+Random sample of the size `sample_size` is selected from from the
 states which belongs to the country.
-For each state, random city is
+A random city is selected for each
-selected and metrics returned.
+state, and metrics are then retrieved.

-Functions returns data frame in `tibble` format with following columns:
+Function returns data frame in `tibble` format with following columns:

 - `country`
 - `state`